melsofany/EcoSync/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Data source: Google Sheets ONLY - no database storage, all data must come from Google Sheets exclusively.
+Excel files completely removed and no longer used as data source (August 14, 2025).
 UI Preferences: No unification buttons in main Items page - all unification operations should be separate/programmatic.
 Authentication: Successfully converted to Google Sheets-based user management system (August 13, 2025) - user authentication, creation, and management now fully operational using Google Sheets instead of PostgreSQL database.
 Default admin credentials: admin/admin123.
 System includes comprehensive error handling and user guidance for authentication issues.